Heart and vascular care in Kansas City

 When faced with a condition where every minute counts, you want the best lifesaving treatments and technology as well as the expertise of an experienced team of heart care specialists.

-At Research Medical Center, we excel at the treatment of cardiovascular disease.
+At Research Medical Center – a part of HCA Midwest Health, we excel at the treatment of cardiovascular disease.
 Our heart specialists—cardiologists and cardiac surgeons—trained at some of the most prestigious cardiology programs in the country, including Harvard, Stanford and the Mayo Clinic.
 These experts conduct research to discover new techniques to reverse blocked heart arteries, prevent strokes and strengthen weakened hearts.

 We operate the largest abdominal aortic aneurysm stent graft program in the region and are part of the area’s only accredited chest pain network.